 - A private environment or separate room to take the test in may be available on request.

 You can contact the DVSA to discuss any other disability or health condition before you book your test.
-Then, they can accommodate to your requirements and make the experience of taking the theory test with ASD as smooth as possible.
+Then, they can accommodate to help make the experience of taking the theory test with autism as smooth as possible.
 When contacting the DVSA, you’ll need to attach proof of any special needs – a letter from school/college (stating what provisions were made when taking tests/exams) or a letter from your GP (detailing the medical condition and special needs requirements) on headed paper will be fine.

-For more information on provisions that can be made to accommodate to ASD, click here.
+For more information on things that can be done to help accommodate ASD, click here.

 NOTE: No special allowances can be made when taking the hazard perception test.

 Is the theory test hard?

 The theory test is a challenging part of learning to drive.
 But it will test you on important skills and knowledge that will keep you safe on the road.
 Making sure you’ve understood exactly what to expect and spent lots of time preparing will help make the process easier for you.

 What to bring on the day